Helsingin Sanomat: Circulation and influence

-Approximately 75% of households in the Greater Helsinki region subscribe to Helsingin Sanomat, and it functions as the region's local paper.
+Approximately 75% of households in the Helsinki metropolitan area subscribe to Helsingin Sanomat, and it functions as the region's local paper.
 Its total daily circulation is well over 400,000, or about 8% of Finland's total population, making it the biggest daily subscription newspaper in the Nordic countries.
 This reaches about 14% of all households in Finland.

 The paper is a significant factor in Finnish society and in public opinion.
 Pertti Klemola, a Finnish journalist and scholar, once called it a state authority, an institution with its own independent social and political will.

 In June 2009 the site was the sixth most popular Finnish website.
 In 2010 it was the seventh most visited website in Finland in 2010 and was visited by 1,236,527 people per week.